 Review of progress for all undergraduate students takes place during the middle of each academic term.
 Instructors indicate to undergraduate students how they are progressing in their courses by providing each student with a mid-term grade available in their HUB Student Center.
 While these are not final grades nor do they predict final grades, an “MU” (Midterm Unsatisfactory) or any grade below a “C” means there may be concerns about attendance, inadequate preparation for class, study skills, adjustment issues or poor performance on tests.
 Students are encouraged to promptly follow up with their instructors and advisors where performance is less than satisfactory.

 Academic Standards Review

 To maintain academic standards and determine eligibility for continued enrollment, financial aid, and participation in university activities, the University at Buffalo regularly reviews the academic records of all undergraduate students.
 This review addresses the quality of the student’s studies as measured by the student’s course grades.
-An explanation of Academic Good Standing, Academic Warning and Probation, and Academic Dismissal can be found in the undergraduate catalog.
-Academic review is conducted at the end of each fall and spring semester, email notifications are sent to students who are not making satisfactory progress at this time.
+An explanation of Academic Good Standing, Academic Warning, Academic Probation, and Academic Dismissal can be found in the Undergraduate Catalog by selecting Academic Policies and Procedures-Grading Policies-Academic Standards Review.
+Academic review is conducted at the end of each fall and spring semester, in which email notifications are sent to students not making satisfactory progress at this time.

 It is important for parents and students to understand how Academic Progress impacts Financial Aid Eligibility.

-The university guidelines for Satisfactory Academic Progress (SAP), Eligibility for Federal Financial Aid can be found on the Office of Financial Aid website.
+The university guidelines for Satisfactory Academic Progress (SAP) and eligibility for federal financial aid can be found on the Office of Financial Aid website.